teazy1910/teazy1910/README.md

 # Hello there 👋

 my name is Tanja and I enjoy creating apps for the internet.
-My interest in web development began in my studies with Java and then continued in project work.
-After my studies, I learned more about web development through self-study and started my own websites in my spare time.
+I am currently refreshing my web developing skills at coding bootcamps europe in JavaScript, HTML, CSS, NodeJS, Cypress, Jest, VueJS 👩🏽‍💻

-- 🌱 I’m currently learning web development at coding bootcamp europe
+- 🌱 I’m currently learning web development at coding bootcamps europe
 - 💬 Ask me about anything.
 I'll try to answer soon.
 - 📫 How to reach me: tanjadietz.com
 - 💭 “Talent is a pursued interest.
 Anything that you're willing to practice, you can do.”